barsoom/devbook/process/README.md

   - Have a retro.
   - Schedule things like interviews, if we can avoid planning them mid-cycle.
   - Have lab time, scratching itches and trying out new things.
+  - Do routine maintenance on our projects.
+(We have split out our projects between us for routine updates of Gems, NPM packages, language versions and such.)
   - Do track work, where our area-of-interest groups (maintenance, tooling, security, frontend, architecture etc) discuss priorities, pitch to the product team, or just fix it then and there.

 ## Timeout